ThomasPiergiovanni/P3/README.md

 ## 3. Installation.
 ### 3.1.
 Download.
-Download this repository on your system, at the location that suit you best.
+Download this repository on your system, at the location that suits you best.

 ### 3.2.
 Python3 install.
 Ensure you have **python 3** installed.
 If not, you can download it and install it from the [python offical website](https://www.python.org/).
 You'll find the necessary documentation there.

 ### 3.3.
-Create a vitrtual environment (*optionnal but recommended*).
+Create a virttual environment (*optionnal but recommended*).
-In order to avoid python version and libraries conflicts:
+In order to avoid system conflicts:
-* Create a virtual environment using **venv** package
+* Create a virtual environment using **venv** package.
->python -m venv game_repository/my_virtual_environment<
+>python -m venv game_repository/my_virtual_environment
+>
-* Activate the created virtual envrionnment.
+* Activate virtual envrionment.
->source my/game/repository/my_virtual_environment/Scripts/activate<
+>source my/game/repository/my_virtual_environment/Scripts/activate
-'''
+>
-Documentation for this is also available on [python offical website](https://www.python.org/).
+Documentation is also available on [python offical website](https://www.python.org/).

 ### 3.4.
 Pygame install.
 Install **pygame** on you virtual environement.
-You can  install it from the [pygame website](https://www.pygame.org/news).
-You'll find the necessary documentation there to do so.
+Documentation for pygame and it's installation can be found on the [pygame website](https://www.pygame.org/news).

 ### 3.5.
 Play.
 The programm is now ready to use.
-You can lauch xxx.py with your bash:
+You can launch **xxx.py** with your bash.
 > python xxx.py
+>

 ### 3.6.
 Leave the virtual environment.
-Once you're done with playing, you should leave the virtual environnement.
-Simply type
+Once you're done with playing, you should leave the virtual environement.
+Simply type the following in your bash.
 > deactivate
 >
-in your bash.
-> deactivate<blockquote>

 ### 3.7.
 Uninstall.
 If you want to uninstall the game simply delete the complete repository.

 ## 4. Settings.
 No settings required.
-Files & folders must b e used as is and shouldn't be modified.
+Files & folders must be used as is and shouldn't be modified.

 ## 5. User's Guide.